F A Q

 Why is there a need for a program like this?

 Film music, gaming, animation and other creative industries are growing so quickly in response to market need that outdated business concepts no longer apply.
 If they are to maintain the viability of their business and creative teams, today's managers and owners need new skill sets that reflect this new market reality.
 Our program addresses that need.

 How are the courses scheduled?

 Each 8-week term is intensive and comprehensive.
-Candidates take six core classes, then choose among 5 specializations and cap their studies with a month-long, full-time practicum related to their specialization.
+Candidates take eight core classes and cap their studies with 2 semesters of practicum.
 All course are held evenings and weekends.